MikeDiaz93/Machine-Learning-Capstone-Project/README.md

-# Capstone_Project : Arvato Customer Segmentation and Prediction
+# Machine Leanring Capstone Project : Arvato Customer Segmentation and Prediction

 This exercise is the final project of the Udacity Machine Learning Nanodegree Program.